 Disclaimer: the advice given on this page is a combination of our personal experiences and information gathered online, which is referenced where possible.
 By its nature it describes an ‘average best strategy’, and we cannot guarantee that following the advice given on this page will give you the absolute lowest price.
 Please use your own best judgment when trying to find your perfect flight to Hawaii.

-Disclaimer 2: We are part of the Hawaiian Airlines and Virgin America affiliate programs.
-This means that these airlines pay us a small fee for every completed booking we send their way (this money comes out of their pocket, it doesn’t cost you anything).
+Disclaimer 2: We are part of the Hawaiian Airlines affiliate program, which means that we receive a small fee for every completed booking made through the lovebigisland website.
+This money comes out of their pocket and the price you pay for the flight doesn’t change.
 This way you help us cover the costs to host and maintain this website *while* you are booking your trip to paradise.
 Doesn’t that sound like a good deal?
 Read more here.

 (if you are using an adblocker to enhance your browsing, please use this link to the Hawaiian Airlines website instead.
 Mahalo!)